Isabelzav/Data_X_Hondezvous/README.md

 * Clustering/KNN Model for Dwell Time Prediction
   * Dataset containing Location (Latitude and Longitude), timestamp (UNIX), and dwell time duration (time elapsed between consecutive engine cycles) was used in this model.
   * A Density Based Spacial Clustering of Applications with Noise (DBScan) was applied to the dataset to generate a "network" of clusters.
 These clusters capture trends and patterns between time of day, location, and dwell time.
 Epsilon and Minimum Sample values for DBScan were identified through trial and error and a common-sense methodology.
   * After these clusters were created, a KNN/XGboost model was trained and tuned to predict what cluster a new data-point (containing latitude, longitude, time of day) belongs to.
-That new point was then predicted the mode dwell-time of its predicted cluster.
+That new point was then predicted to be the mode dwell-time of the cluster it was predicted to be in.
 * XGBoost for Dwell Time Prediction
   * Dataset containing Location (Latitude and Longitude), timestamp (UNIX), and dwell time duration (time elapsed between consecutive engine cycles) was used in this model
   * An additional XGboost model was trained and tuned to solve a binary classification variation of our problem space - is the dwell time greater than 10 hours?